- Complimentary snacks

 Swissport Lounge ORD design

 The Swissport Lounge designers have done a good job working with the lack of daylight, creating an East-meet-West, Asian with a touch of Scandinavian décor, which allies simplicity, modernity and elegance.
-Globe lamps highlight the wood surfaces and warm tones; the vibe is cozy and relaxing.
+Globe lamps highlight the wood surfaces and warm tones; the vibe is cozy and relaxing, at least when the lounge is quiet—which is unlikely to be the case given the recent closure of the Air France and SWISS lounges.
+The Swissport lounge is typically crowded.

 Physically, the lounge is mainly a square room with an open seating area and a buffet, flanked by a business center and a smaller seating area.
 The main zone features restaurant style booths, glass round dining tables, and comfortable chairs throughout.
 Unfortunately power outlets are sorely lacking in the main seating area, but they can be found in the business center, where six private cubicles are available (but no shared computers.)